dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 It means that the container must have 4 elements, which (under some permutation) must be 1, greater than 0, anything, and 5 respectively.

-As an alternative you can place the arguments in a C-style array and use `ElementsAreArray()` or `UnorderedElementsAreArray()` instead:
+As an alternative you can place the arguments in m_a C-style array and use `ElementsAreArray()` or `UnorderedElementsAreArray()` instead:

 ```cpp